Renko charts are one of the best ways to analyze price movements of the financial assets and also filter out minor price movements.

 You can also do our Masterclass on Renko Chart Patterns

-Difference between Renko Charts and Candlestick Chart:
+Difference between Renko Charts and Candlestick Charts:

 The main difference between the Renko chart and the candlestick chart is that Renko charts are smoother than the candlestick charts.
 The same also holds for an OHLC (open, high, low, close) bar chart.